madnight/blog/source/_posts/boltzmann-brains.md

 # The Big Rip

-The Big Rip is a hypothetical scenario that predicts the universe's end, originating from the concept of dark energy—a mysterious force responsible for the universe's expansion.
+The Big Rip is a hypothetical scenario that predicts the universe's end, originating from the concept of dark energy-a mysterious force responsible for the universe's expansion.
 Theories propose that dark energy could eventually become so powerful that it tears apart the very fabric of space and time, leading to the ultimate destruction of the universe.

 The process of the Big Rip would start with the acceleration of the universe's expansion, as dark energy's influence intensifies and drives further acceleration.
 Over time, dark energy would reach a critical threshold, causing galaxies, stars, and planets to disintegrate.